 Written by: Natalia Brown

 Microplastics, as indicated by their name, are tiny bits of plastic that measure less than five millimeters in diameter.
 That’s about the size of a small green pea!
 According to The Ocean Cleanup, approximately 1.2 million tons of microplastic waste are generated each year, and 1/5th of that global statistic comes from North America alone.

 The scientists were examining sediment samples from the depths of the Tyrrhenian Sea to investigate the role of deep ocean currents in microplastic transport and deposition, and all 16 of their sediment core samples were found to contain microplastic particles.

-Weather conditions and ocean circulation play a significant role in the geographic distribution of microplastics as well.
-Notably, circular ocean currents can relocate plastic marine debris from remote sources to stationary, centralized accumulation sites called “gyres.”
+Weather conditions and ocean circulation play a significant role in the geographic distribution of microplastics.
+Circular ocean currents can relocate plastic marine debris from remote sources to more stationary and centralized accumulation sites called “gyres.”

 For now, it’s best for us to stay committed to recycling efforts, strive for circularity by reusing and re-purposing materials we already own, advocate for responsible waste management within our communities, and direct advocacy efforts to hold businesses accountable for their actions.
 We can also seek out products that do not contain primary plastics, such as natural soaps and scrubs without microbeads, and brands that prioritize circularity by including recycled materials in their supply chain.
 If you crave that scrubby sensation from skincare products, try making your own with coconut oil and sugar or salt as the base ingredients.
 There are loads of ingenious fragrance combinations out there using essential oils that may be extracted from herbs or fruits you already have at home.
 In the end, it’ll have the same satisfying and nourishing effect, without negative environmental impacts!